 - If possible, determine how deep the water is before you start driving.
-Only attempt to drive through if you are confident it's shallow enough to safely wade through. - The recommended highest water level when wading is up to the bottom of the undercarriage. - Limit your speed to walking pace. - Avoid wading in strong currents, especially if the water is deep enough to risk flowing over the car. - Oncoming traffic can cause waves that increase how high the water reaches. - If possible, avoid stopping when you're in the water.
+Only attempt to drive through if you are confident it's shallow enough to safely wade through. - Activate Off-road in settings to increase your car's ground clearance. - The recommended highest water level when wading is up to the bottom of the undercarriage. - Limit your speed to walking pace. - Avoid wading in strong currents, especially if the water is deep enough to risk flowing over the car. - Oncoming traffic can cause waves that increase how high the water reaches. - If possible, avoid stopping when you're in the water.
 Carefully keep driving forward or reverse out of it. - Avoid driving though saltwater as it can cause corrosion.